 1970 - The first branch of the Church in Indonesia is organized at Jakarta.

 1987 - The Mormon Tabernacle Choir performs its three thousandth radio broadcast.
-They have the longest running network program in America.
+The Choir has the longest running network program in America.

 2001 - The First Presidency and Quorum of the Twelve released a series of guidelines to reaffirm the centrality of the Savior in the name of the Church and how Church members are identified.
 Church members, news organizations and others were asked to use the full name of the Church.